QuelleQim/MS3-the-reading/README.md

 ### w3c validator
 The project passes through the w3c css validator with one issue and 493 warnings.
 The issue and warnings does only regard the materialize foundational code and not the code written for this project using materialize.
+Validator done 14-01-2021 11:00.
 - [Validator.w3.org](https://validator.w3.org/)